MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 All MicroUI drawings (available in `Painter`_ class) are calling a native function.
 The MicroUI native drawing functions are listed in ``LLUI_PAINTER_impl.h``.
 The implementation must take care about a lot of constraints: synchronization between drawings, Graphics Engine notification, MicroUI `GraphicsContext`_ clip and colors, flush dirty area, etc. The principle of implementing a MicroUI drawing function is described in the chapter :ref:`display_drawing_native`.

-An implementation of ``LLUI_PAINTER_impl.h`` is already available on the :ref:`C module<section_ui_releasenotes_cmodule>`.
+An implementation of ``LLUI_PAINTER_impl.h`` is already available on the :ref:`MicroUI C module<section_ui_releasenotes_cmodule>`.
 This implementation respects the synchronization between drawings, the Graphics Engine notification, reduce (when possible) the MicroUI `GraphicsContext`_ clip constraints and update (when possible) the flush dirty area.
 This implementation does not perform the drawings.
 It only calls the equivalent of drawing available in ``ui_drawing.h``.
 This allows to simplify how to use a GPU (or a third-party library) to perform a drawing: the ``ui_drawing.h`` implementation has just to take in consideration the MicroUI `GraphicsContext`_ clip and colors and flush dirty area.
 Synchronization with the Graphics Engine is already performed.

 In addition to the implementation of ``LLUI_PAINTER_impl.h``, an implementation of ``ui_drawing.h`` is already available in Graphics Engine (in *weak* mode).
 This allows to implement only the functions the GPU is able to perform.
 For a given drawing, the weak function implementation is calling the equivalent of drawing available in ``ui_drawing_soft.h``.
 This file lists all drawing functions implemented by the Graphics Engine.